 Cancer’s Impact On Mental Health

-Cancer impacts the body in a variety of ways, both through symptoms and treatment.
+Cancer affects the body in a variety of ways, both through symptoms and treatment.
 But many people underestimate the effect that cancer has on a patient’s mental health as well.
 Whether you’ve personally been diagnosed or want to be there to assist a loved one, knowing what to look for can help you overcome the mental and emotional strain that cancer can cause.
+Baptist Cancer Center’s nurse navigators can help educate and guide patients during this time, as well as connect them with appropriate resources.

 Anxiety is one of the most common emotional issues that cancer patients encounter after a diagnosis.
 Not knowing what to expect or what the future holds can breed uncertainty, especially when it comes to waiting for test results or determining whether a current treatment is working.
 That concern about the future – and ultimately, events that are out of their control – is often one of the biggest causes of anxiety issues.